Skip to content

 // VPN from new location = elevated friction

-if (isNewLocation && security.is_vpn) {
+if (isNewLocation && classification.is_vpn) {

 return "MFA_REQUIRED";